syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

 </table>

-PieCharts with a DoughnutCoefficient specified will be rendered as doughnuts.
+PieCharts with a DoughnutCoefficient specified will be rendered as doughnut.
 By default, this value is set to 0.0 and hence the chart will be rendered as a full pie.

 The DoughnutCoefficient property specifies the fraction of the radius occupied by the doughnut whole.
 Hence the value can range from 0.0 to 0.9.